 - Danielle Easdale, Marketing & Program Manager - Firstar Fiber

-If I throw something random in my recycling bin, someone else will figure out what to do with it, right?
+If I throw something random in my recycling cart, someone else will figure out what to do with it, right?

 Should I bag my recyclables so they all stay together?

-Bags should not go in your bin!
+Bags should not go in your cart!
 Plastic bags cause problems for the machines at the sorting facility, getting jammed in equipment and ultimately ending up in the landfill.
-Keep your recyclables loose in your bin.
-If you're concerned about wind, keep your bin inside until it’s time for your recycling to be picked up!
+Keep your recyclables loose in your cart.

-Do I have to take labels off my recyclables before throwing them in my bin?
+Do I have to take labels off my recyclables before throwing them in my cart?